TanmayJain97/Linked-Lists-and-Generics/README.md

 # Linked-Lists-and-Generics

-Modified to UC 2 - Created Linked List by appending 70, 30 and 56 to head sequentially.
+Modified to UC 2 - Created Linked List by adding 70, 30 and 56 to empty list sequentially.